stoner is a package to help with various tasks involving

 Note that the production of the intermediate files can take a few hours per group, whereas the upload to annex takes only a few minutes.
 Storing the intermediate files can be useful should we need to redeploy annex at any point.

-), and later, a connection to the annex database (annex
+production database (con), and later, a connection to the

 In the simplest case, a group uploads a single csv file per scenario as follows:-